 Today I am thrilled to join the #WomenRockMoney movement in honor of International Women’s Day.
 We’re a group of women in personal finance coming together to support other women in achieving their financial goals.
-Learn more about the movement and how you can join us on the movement homepage.

 I’m sharing advice that I want my two smart, beautiful, millennial nieces, K1 and K2, to know about money.

 It’s also for your nieces, your daughters, or any special young lady in your life.
 Let’s share what we’ve learned on our financial journeys with those who are following in our footsteps!

 K1 is in her second year of college.
 She is going to school to be an RN and will no doubt be one of the best.
 She’s my rule follower.
 My saver.

 K2 is in her senior year of high school.
 She is pursuing a business degree along with her passion, cosmetology.
 She’s my risk taker.
 My spender.